Amr-mah/Registration_System/README.md

 # Registration_System

 ## How to use
- - Run the main.cpp with the other files in the same directory
+ - Run the main.cpp file

  ## Features
   - Registration / login system